A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: A warm-up example: local integrability

 Suppose for instance that the root is the label $i_{16}$.
 Namely, $x_{i_{16}}$ is the last variable to be integrated.
 Then a possible order of integration is given by the succession

 All these integrations are done with the help of Lemma \ref{globalL1bd}, except when opening the cycle, i.e., integrating over $x_{i_{5}}$ which uses Lemma \ref{globalbetabd}.

 \begin{Remark} An important variant which will be used later is that one does not have to follow the arrows and pick the root in the cycle.
 One can be a contrarian and decide that the root is say $i_{10}$, i.e., that $x_{i_{10}}$ is integrated last.
-The argument works just as well, if one chooses for instance the order of integration
+The argument works just as well, if one chooses for instance the order of integration $i_9,i_8,i_7,i_6,i_{12},i_{15},i_1,i_2,i_3,i_4,i_{16},i_5,i_{14},i_{13},i_{11},i_{10}$.
 Indeed, when one is left with just the cycle attached by a path to the root, one can always open the cycle at a vertex which is different from the one where the path touches the cycle.
 This is again because the latter has length at least two. \end{Remark}